pasqal-io/qadence/docs/tutorials/qml/config_qnn.md

 print(html_string(feature_map)) # markdown-exec: hide
 ```

 We have specified that the feature map should take two features, and have named the [`FeatureParameter`][qadence.parameters.FeatureParameter] "x" and "y" respectively.
 Both these parameters are encoded using the Chebyshev basis set, and the reupload scaling is set to `ReuploadScaling.TOWER`.
-One can optionally the basis and the reupload scaling for each parameter separately.
+One can optionally add the basis and the reupload scaling for each parameter separately.

 The `feature_range` parameter is a dictionary that specifies the range of values that each feature comes from.
 This is useful for scaling the input data to the range that the encoding function can handle.
 In default case, this range is mapped to the target range of the Chebyshev basis set which is $[-1, 1]$.
 One can also specify the target range for each feature separately.